Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Transport

-For $0.1\leq \nu/\gamma_0\leq 2$, we observe uniform behavior for the transport of a spin excitation.
-This corresponds to ballistic transport where the center of the wave packet propagates at a constant group velocity $v_g$, well approximated by the case of a pinned array.
-This result agrees with the prediction of polaron theory for 1D arrays in \cref{app:Polaron-Polariton_1D} whereas the frozen motion approximation clearly fails [Fig.~\ref{fig:Transport_1D_perpendicular}(b)].
-In this regime, transport is largely insensitive to the trap frequency $\nu/\gamma_0$ because $J_p^{(0)}$ is almost flat in the subradiant sector ($p>k_0$), and thus even for small values of $\nu/\gamma_0$, resonant scattering only occurs close to the light cone, where the density of states is negligible.
-This is illustrated in Fig.~\ref{fig:Transport_1D_perpendicular}(c) for a zero and one-phonon polariton band with $\nu/\gamma_0=0.5$.
-Accordingly, the phonon population during the dynamics remains well below one, which justifies the truncation of the Hilbert space to at most one phonon.
+For $\nu/\gamma_0 \gtrsim 0.1$, we observe uniform behavior for the transport of an excitation [Fig.~\ref{fig:Transport_1D_perpendicular}(a)].
+The wave packet propagates ballistically at a group velocity $v_g$, which closely matches the corresponding value for pinned atoms [Figs.~\ref{fig:Transport_1D_perpendicular}(a) and (c)].
+In this regime, the phonon population grows slowly, in agreement with the prediction of polaron theory [Fig.~\ref{fig:Transport_1D_perpendicular}(b)]: For $\nu/\gamma_0 \gtrsim 0.1$, the phonon scattering rate is small and largely insensitive to the trap frequency $\nu/\gamma_0$.
+This originates from the shape of the dispersion $J_p^{(0)}$, which is nearly flat throughout most of the subradiant sector ($|p|>k_0$).
+Thus, even for relatively small values of $\nu/\gamma_0$, resonant scattering only occurs to modes close to the light cone, where the density of states is low.
+This is illustrated in Fig.~\ref{fig:Transport_1D_perpendicular}(d) for a zero and one-phonon polariton band with $\nu/\gamma_0=0.5$.
+Accordingly, the phonon population during the dynamics remains well below one, which justifies the truncation of the Hilbert space to states with at most one phonon.